-Studying the methods and vocal techniques of Munir Nurettin Selçuk and Bekir Sıtkı Sezgin, and analyzing the early twentieth century recordings by soloists including Hafiz Kemal, Izak Al Gazi, and Üsküdarli Ali Efendi, Erdogdular mastered the ways in which poetry is matched to the music so that the literary substance and the musical composition are equally represented when improvising.
-He also performs Sufi musical repertoire that over centuries integrated spiritual practice and artistic expression, including the naat in Mevlevi ayins (the so-called “whirling dervish” ceremony), as well as ilahi (hymns) and kaside (improvisation on religious poetry), as essential components of the Sufi zikir (remembrance ceremony).
+Studying the techniques of masters of Ottoman music like Munir Nurettin Selçuk, Bekir Sıtkı Sezgin, Ahmet learned the classical singing style.
+With his father, he also analyzed the old LP recordings of Hafiz Sami, Hafiz Kemal, Hafiz Osman, Izak Al Gazi, Munir Nurettin Selçuk, Sadettin Kaynak, Üsküdarli Ali Efendi, Hafiz Mecid and others, learning their voice and singing techniques in forms such as classical songs, gazel, kaside, and mevlid.
+From these great masters Ahmet learned the ways in which poetry is matched to the music so that the literary substance and the musical composition are equally represented when performing vocal improvisation.
+Ahmet also studied and performs Sufi musical repertoire that over centuries integrated spiritual practice and artistic expression.
+Those include the naat in Mevlevi ayins, as well as ilahi (hymns) and kaside (improvisation on religious poetry), as essential components of the Sufi zikir (remembrance ceremony).

 Ahmet Erdoğdular participated in various festivals in Europe, Asia and the Americas performing both Ottoman classical and Sufi music.
 Ahmet participated in festivals such as the Biennale di Venezia, International Gazel Festival, the International Mystic Sufi Music Festival, Fez Sacred Music Festival, and a number of music festivals in Germany, Austria, Belgium, Switzerland and Spain.
 He performed as naathan and ayinhan in The Sacred Encounter, a documentary presented by the Turkish Ministry of Culture to UNESCO for the proclamation of 2007 as The Year of Rumi.